Kashika Kapoor

-Kashika Kapoor (born 18 February 2006) is an Indian actress and model, known for her work in Bollywood and Telugu cinema as well as music videos.
+Kashika Kapoor is an Indian actress, known for her work in Bollywood and Telugu cinema as well as music videos.
 She made her Bollywood debut in the socially driven drama Aayushmati Geeta Matric Pass (2024) and her Telugu debut in LYF: Love Your Father (2025).
-She has played the female lead in more than a dozen music videos.

 Early life and education

-Kashika Kapoor was born on 18 February 2006 in Mumbai, Maharashtra, India to Deepak Teckchandani and Divya Ritu Kapoor, she also has a sister Saakshi Teckchandani Kapoor.

 Kapoor attended Jamnabai Narsee School in Mumbai and later earned a Bachelor of Business Administration (BBA) degree via distance education from NMIMS Deemed-to-be-University.
 She trained in acting for six months at Jeff Goldberg Studio in Mumbai and completed a three-year professional acting course at the New York Film Academy.

-Music videos

-Before her film debut, Kapoor starred in several music videos, gaining recognition for her performances.
-Notable appearances include: